Divyanshu230/Delta-Demo/README.md

 # Delta-Demo
-This is a demo for Git and Git hub.
+This is a demo for Git and Github.